jacqueline-lam/image-searching-app/README.md

 2. If you click on an image, it opens a large view of the image, and you can go back to your search results.

 Components:
+- App.js
   - SearchBar
-- ImageContainer: for fetching data from API
+  - ImageResults
     - ImageGrid
     - ImageItem